boholder/JellyGolem/README.md

  with rich and flexible animation)
  ([search results on github](https://github.com/search?q=Ukagaka&type=Repositories)).

-The core function of this project is the implementation of an "event-driven conversation function".
+The core function of this project, is the implementation of an "event-driven conversation function".
-Using event-trigger-based rather than user-input-keyword to trigger dialogs avoids the necessity to write keyword system with never-having-enough keyword-response pairs.
+Using event-trigger-based rather than user-input-keyword to trigger dialogs, avoids the necessity to write keyword system with never-having-enough keyword-response pairs.
 Some responses apply to many events, such as perfunctory and ambiguous responses.
-I just need to query in the database for responses that match both the corresponding event label and the corresponding reaction emotion label.
+I just need to query in the database for responses, that match both the corresponding event label and the corresponding reaction emotion label.
-Also, because this response design loses user initiative, I need to ensure that it will not activated unnecessarily to avoid disturbing the user.
+Also, because this response design loses user initiative, I need to ensure that it will not activated unnecessarily, to avoid disturbing the user.

 This project still counts as an entertaining game rather than a development library.